repository-preservation/lcmap-spark/docs/overview.rst

 What is LCMAP-Spark?
 --------------------
-lcmap-spark is a ready to go Docker base image for the LCMAP Science Execution Environment.
+lcmap-spark is a ready to go Docker base image for the LCMAP Science Execution Environment (SEE).

 It contains Apache Spark, the Spark-Cassandra Connector, and a Jupyter Notebook server to quickly allow science developers to get up and running on the LCMAP SEE.